Carreg Cennen Castle: Recent history

 Ownership of the castle passed to the Vaughan and Cawdor families, and from the 18th century it started to attract artists.
 J. M. W. Turner painted the castle in 1798.
 The second Earl Cawdor began an extensive renovation in the 19th century, and in 1932 Carreg Cennen was given to the guardianship of the Office of Works.
 In the 1960s Carreg Cennen Castle was acquired by the Morris family of Castell Farm, when Lord Cawdor's legal team made a mistake in the wording of the deeds and included the castle as part of the farm.
 Today, the castle remains privately owned by Margaret and Bernard Llewellyn, daughter and son in law of the late Mr. Gwilim Morris.
 The castle is now maintained by Cadw.
 It is open daily from 9.30am to 5.00pm between April and October and 9.30 to 4.30pm between November and March (closed Christmas Day).

+Since 2024, Cadw have used the Welsh name Castell Carreg Cennen in English, as part of an effort to standardise the names in both languages.